 The more you have to be grateful for, the more grateful you become…you get the picture.

 Our habitual daily actions determine the outcome of our lives.
 These habitual actions become routines, and they form our days and shape our experiences.

 Most habits are actions that start small and are occasional.

 When we continue to repeat them over a period of time, they become hardwired into our brains and create new neural pathways.

 This is what I was talking about at the beginning of this post.
-Our brains create the neural pathways so that we can do things without the brain having to expend energy on thinking and deciding about it.
+Our brains create neural pathways so that we can do things without the brain having to expend energy on thinking and deciding about them.

 The way to start new habits is to attach them to existing habits.

 Let’s say you want to start drinking a glass of lemon water every morning.
 Link this new habit to something you already do.
 So, go drink your glass of water as soon as you’ve been to the toilet.